 Do you both have what it takes to make a good marriage?
 Are you truly ready for marriage and all it entails?
 Or is marriage becoming an outdated concept in a world of divorces and disposable spouses?

 With celebrities filing for divorce almost every other day, and the awful stats on marriage and divorce, it’s a wonder that people bother getting hitched in the first place.

 But, I think the real reason divorce is hitting an all-time high, and belief in marriage as an institution is waning is that the new generation (and young women, in particular) have far more choices open to them today, than their parents ever had.

-And by choices I mean the ability, means, and legal sanction to:
+And by choices I mean the ability, means, and ability to:

-– Pursue happiness aggressively.
-Whether that means choosing to leave an unfulfilling relationship because of irreconcilable differences, growing apart or career choices, young people have greater legal and societal support to end a marriage than their parents did.
+I’m all for choosing to be happy, whether that means choosing to leave an unfulfilling relationship because of irreconcilable differences, growing apart or career choices.
+Today we have greater legal and societal support to end a marriage than our parents did.

-While the aim of being in a happy, fulfilling relationship is worth pursuing, it takes a lot of work and sacrifice, not to mention loyalty and commitment, to make a go of it.
-Young people today seem far less committed to their relationships, and less tolerant of differences.
+While the aim of being in a happy, fulfilling relationship is worth pursuing, it often takes work, not to mention loyalty and commitment, to make a go of it.
+Many people today are far less committed to their relationships and less tolerant of differences.

 After all, why bother, when it’s so easy to end something that isn’t working and start over with someone new?
 What they don’t realise, however, is that the issues that plagued them in their old relationships are likely to follow them into the new relationship as well.